alukach/alukach.github.io/resume/index.md

 <h5>Seattle, WA</h5>

-<p>Developed web crawlers to accept search queries and scrape websites for imagery and supporting metadata.
+<p>Worked on DARPA contract, developing web crawlers to accept search queries and scrape websites for imagery and supporting metadata.
 Rendered Javascript content in a headless browser, allowing for client-side content to be scraped.
 Worked independently and within a strict budget and timeframe.</p>
 </dd>

 <dt><h4>Hydrographer / Cartographer</h4></dt>